JoshBradshaw/joshbradshaw.github.io/_posts/2015-06-15-arduino-water-jet.markdown

 P = (12V - 5V) * 0.3A = 2.1W

-Each TO-220 silicon die of the TO-220 package is rated to dissipate only 0.25W, so heat sinking was required.
+The TO-220 silicon die of the LM1085 is rated to dissipate only 0.25W, so heat sinking was required.
 We used clip on heat sinks which were rated to dissipate 4W each, and added a small fan inside the casing to help keep things cool.
 A more clever solution to this problem would be to use the water in the fountain to cool the board, but time was limited.

 Another problem that I had to address was that according according to this [trace width table](http://www.hardwarebook.info/PCB_trace) the 16mil traces on our PCB were insufficient to meet the worst-case current requirements of our pumps and servos (approximately 1.6A), so we soldered 22 AWG wire to the bottom of all of the power traces.